 The Final Outcome:

-Following a series of hearings in July and August, Arlington successfully retained the DoD’s Extramural Research Agencies in Arlington, including the Office of Naval Research (ONR), the Air Force Office of Scientific Research (AFOSR), the Army Research Office (ARO) and the Defense Advanced Research Project Agency (DARPA)
+Following a series of hearings in July and August of 2010, Arlington successfully retained the DoD’s Extramural Research Agencies in Arlington, including the Office of Naval Research (ONR), the Air Force Office of Scientific Research (AFOSR), the Army Research Office (ARO) and the Defense Advanced Research Project Agency (DARPA)

-Arlington is now working with leaders at the local, state and federal levels to help manage the BRAC transition.
+Arlington then worked with leaders at the local, state and federal levels to help manage the BRAC transition.
 It convened a BRAC Transition Task Force which studied the effects of BRAC and made recommendations to the Arlington County Board.
-After successfully applying for federal funding, Arlington opened the BRAC Transition Center at 1750 Crystal Drive in Crystal City to help affected employees and the many small businesses that are dependent upon DoD agencies.
+After successfully applying for federal funding, Arlington opened the BRAC Transition Center in 2010 at 1750 Crystal Drive in Crystal City to help affected employees and the many small businesses that are dependent upon DoD agencies.